Gong (band): The Radio Gnome Invisible trilogy (1972–1974)

 Gong went through increasing line-up disruption in 1972.
 Laurie Allan left in April to be replaced by Mac Poole, then Charles Hayward and then Rob Tait, before returning again late in the year.
-Gilli Smyth left for a time, returning to Deià, Majorca to look after her and Daevid Allen's baby son, and was replaced by Diane Stewart, who was the partner of Tait and the ex-wife of Graham Bond.
+Gilli Smyth left for a time, returning to Deià, Mallorca, to look after her and Daevid Allen's baby son, and was replaced by Diane Stewart, who was the partner of Tait and the ex-wife of Graham Bond.
 Christian Tritsch moved to guitar and was replaced on bass by former Magma member Francis Moze, while the band's sound was expanded with the addition of synthesizer player Tim Blake in late 1972.

 In October 1972, they were one of the first acts to sign to Richard Branson's fledgling Virgin Records label, and in late December, they traveled to Virgin's Manor Studio in Oxfordshire, England, to record their third album, Flying Teapot.
 In January 1973, towards the end of their recording sessions, they were joined by English guitarist Steve Hillage, whom they had met a few weeks earlier in France playing with Kevin Ayers.
 He arrived too late to contribute much to the album, but would soon become a key component in the Gong sound.